demisto/content/Packs/PrismaCloud/Playbooks/playbook-Prisma_Cloud_-_VM_Alert_Prioritization_README.md

 6) Notifications and ticketing with 3rd party systems.
 7) Close the incident.

-This playbook will run when a new incident is created with the **Prisma Cloud - VM Alert Prioritization** incident type.
+This playbook will run when a new incident is created with the **Prisma Cloud - VM Alert Prioritization** incident type which also includes a dedicated layout.

 **The Layout**